doublemoulinet/Morrowind-Modular-Mod-Guide/EXPANDEDCORE.md

 ## Immersion Tweaks
 These core MWSE mods are a major enhancement to the base game, and should be considered essential to any modern modded playthrough.
 1. [Glow in the Dahrk](https://www.nexusmods.com/morrowind/mods/45886?)
-	- Follow the install wizard prompts and select these options:
+	- Follow the install prompts and select these options:
 		- Interior Sunrays: Yes
 		- Nord Glass Windows: (leave unticked)
 		- Raven Rock Glass Windows: Yes